PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

-# 2 Coordinating I/O
+# 3 Coordinating I/O

 This chapter covers the following topics

-* File reading, writing, appending
-* File system metadata
-* STDOUT, STDIN, STDERR
+* Interfacing with standard I/O
+* Working with files
+* Fetching meta-data
+* Watching files and directories
-* Communicating with sockets
+* Communicating over sockets

 ## Introduction

-Operationally, Node.js is C with JavaScript's clothes on.
+Operationally, Node.js is C/C++ with JavaScript's clothes on.
 Just like C and other low-level environments, Node interacts with the Operating System at a fundamental level: Input and Output.

 In this chapter we'll explore some core API's provided by Node, along with